Vlajkovac: Name

 In Serbian, the village is known as Vlajkovac (Влајковац), in Romanian as Vlaicovăț, in Hungarian as Temesvajkóc, and in German as Wlajkowatz.

 History

-Bronze Age graves of south Russian steppe nomads was found in the village.
+Bronze Age graves of south Russian steppe nomads were found in the village.
+Just outside the village there are Vlajkovac circles that have a diameter of around 300 meters and are considered to belong to the Vinča neolithic culture.
+Vlajkovac circles have been plowed over several times and now only their outlines are visible.
+They are visible from satellites.

 Ethnic groups (2002 census)

 The village has a Serb ethnic majority with a seizable Romanian and Hungarian minority and its population numbering 1,178 people (2002 census).